adamh1223/adam-underwater-hydrogen-3/MakeNewStockFootageClip.md

 1. Clip Thumbnail should NOT have the watermark (WM) DO NOT PUT MORE THAN ONE THUMBNAIL,
+   DO NOT INCLUDE THE ALTTEXT "vert" or "horizontal"
 2. Category "Digital Downloads in Videos"
 3. Price + Compare at price.
 Price should be 60% of Compare at price
 4. Collections: "Stock"